I know I am straight, but my head thinks I’m gay.

 Pauls finds these thoughts very uncomfortable as he is engaged to be married to his long-term girlfriend.

-He cannot shake the thoughts and is getting them more frequently and is sure they must mean something, so he checks it out if men attract him.
+He cannot shake the thoughts and is getting them more frequently and is sure they must mean something, so he checks out if men attract him.

 He consciously looks at other men to see if there is an attraction.
 This is what we call a behavioural change.